Expugn/pqh-updater/README.md

 Example Path: `C:\\Users\\%UserName%\\Desktop\\priconne-quest-helper`

-Once you set the path, you can just run the program.
+Once you set the path, **make sure you have all the dependencies installed** (listed below).

+Then you can just run the program via the command line interface like:<br>
+`node pqh-updater.js`

 **Unless you know what you're doing, do NOT edit the other values in the `config.json`.**

 ## Requirements
 #### System